-Domestic violence prosecutors should keep in mind a defense attorney may advocate for a particular victim to be counseled for a Fifth Amendment claim.
-However, no legitimate Fifth Amendment privilege actually exists.
+Domestic violence prosecutors should keep in mind a defense attorney may advocate for a particular victim to be counseled for a Fifth Amendment claim, when under the circumstances, no legitimate Fifth Amendment privilege actually exists.
 For instance, recantation or minimization of a statement to an initial officer is part of the larger cycle of domestic violence and not necessarily a lie or separate crime for which a person may inculpate him or herself.
 Domestic violence prosecutors should identify victims that are experiencing the cycle of power and control within an intimate partner relationship and arm themselves with case law addressing true Fifth Amendment claims.
+Before ever charging a domestic violence victim with perjury or filing a false police report, prosecutors are strongly encouraged consider and explore fully the potential reasons behind a particular victim's asserting she "filed a false report" or "lied" during her testimony.
+Although evidence could support either, many times the victim is simply caught up in the cycle of violence and feels pressured to say she lied to protect the abuser.